flatironinstitute/sciware/00_Founding/Slides.md

 - One reporter

-How can we foster an environment which encourages participation across experience levels, coding language fluency, technology choices, and scietific disciplines?
+How can we foster an environment which encourages participation across experience levels, coding language fluency, technology choices, and scientific disciplines?